dagnall53/RocClientThrottle/README.md

 The code is designed by default to use the NodeMCU / Wemos OLED + 18650 battery +4 way switch board.
 With this board, Press "right" (Away from the OLED) to scroll through the menu levels, Pressing the button "in" is used for the short and long presses.
 Pressing "Left" at any time on this hardware will reboot the code.
 Do not blame me, the switch is hardwired to reset!.
 The code also works nicely with the WiFi Bluetooth Battery Esp32 0.96 Inch OLED board, but you will have to add connections to an external rotary switch.
 (All connections needed for the OLED, Rotary Switch and 4 way or 5 way switches are listed in the Secrets.h file).

+The Battery monitor needs a resistor voltage divider from battery +v to be added to the boards: For theESP32 boards, use 220k/68k and use Pin 36 as the analog input.
+For ESP 8266, use 220k/47k and ue A0.
+A calibration adjustment sequence has been added to the Serial input used for modifying the WiFi parameters that allows the calibration factors to me adjusted to try and get good accuracy. - But the ESP ADC are not particularly accurate, and I have seen changes depending on if the device is transmitting, so do not rely on the ADC for anything critical.

 ## Select Loco
 Up and Down buttons (or the Rotary switch) can be used to select which loco to control.
+Short press of the select switch then changes to speed control. (very) Long press of the select switch toggles the Rocrail power on/off.
-A small display at the bottom of the screen shoows how many locos are available.
+A small display at the bottom of the screen shows how many locos are available.

 ## Speed Control
 The Throttle should pick up any speed changes made by Rocrail.
 If you change the speed, Rocrail will change the Loco Speed.
+Short press of the select switch then changes to Functions control.
 If you LongPress the select button, the speed will immediately be dropped to 0.
 The Rotary switch uses knowledge of the V_Max set in the rocrail loco table to modify how the speed changes.
 This should give about one and a half turns from 0 to full speed.
 Up and down buttons add or subtract 5 to the speed.

 ## Functions
 When change to the function view, the throttle requests Function settings from Rocrail and uses these to display the Function names, and to decide if the Function is momentary or toggled.
 Function states should be mirrored if any changes are made by other throttles, but may not be immediately in synch until some changes have been made.
+Long press of the select switch then toggles each function.
+Short press of the select switch then changes to Loco select.

 ## Setting WiFi name, password, etc.
 When first turned on, the throttle waits 3 seconds to allow you to enter "xxx" via a serial port.